rudderlabs/sample-user-transformers/README.md

-## User Transformations for RudderStack
+# User Transformations in RudderStack

 RudderStack gives you the ability to code custom user transformation functions to implement use-cases based on your requirements.
 As these transformations are written in JavaScript, it is very easy for you to integrate them into the RudderStack data pipeline.
 Some common use cases for these transformations include PII detection and masking, event removal and aggregation, and event enrichment.